Fitting Generalized Power Diagrams to 3D Image Data: A Prerequisite for Virtual Materials Testing: Basic notions and notation

-Tessellations can generally be defined in an arbitrary dimension $d\geq1$.
-We restrict our attention to the case $d=3$.
+Tessellations can generally be defined in Euclidean spaces $\R^d$ for an arbitrary dimension $d\geq1$.
+However, in the present paper, we restrict our attention to the case $d=3$.
 Let $\phi\subseteq \mathbb{R}^3$ be a non-empty locally finite set of sites in $\R^3$, where locally finite means that any bounded subset of $\mathbb{R}^3$ only contains a finite number of elements of~$\phi.$ The points $x\in\phi$ are called generators.
 For our application, it is sufficient to consider finite sets of generator points such that the sites are contained in a bounded observation window $V \subset \mathbb{R}^3$.
+The {\it Voronoi tessellation} of $\phi$, also said to be a {\it Voronoi diagram}, is the collection of all sets of the form